siawkz/nvim-cheatsh/README.md

 ```
 :Cheat <query>: Search for a cheat sheet and open a cheat sheet window.
 :CheatClose: Close the currently open cheat sheet window.
-:CheatList: List available cheat sheets in a Telescope picker.
+:CheatList: List available cheat sheets in a fzf-lua picker.
 ```

 #### Query Format